Canadian employers shed unvaccinated workers, labor lawyers in demand

 JOBS SQUEEZE

-The jobs market will face added pressure beginning Nov.
-15, when as many as 20,000 unvaccinated federal workers - out of some 300,000 - are due to be put on unpaid leave.
+The jobs market will face added pressure from Nov 15, when as many as 20,000 unvaccinated federal workers - out of some 300,000 - are due to be put on unpaid leave.

 The Treasury Board said it had no knowledge of a legal challenge yet, though that seems only a matter of time.